Looking for me?

 There's much to discuss in this article, but I thought I'd amaze you with this tidbit concerning Mayor Ford's deep affection for the City of Toronto:

 ...asked what he loves about Toronto, the mayor said: “This is a great city.
-We’ve cleaned it up, there’s less graffiti, we’ve made it a safer city.”
+We’ve cleaned it up, there’s less graffiti, we’ve made it a safer city.”or, by analogy

 ... asked what he loves about his wife, the mayor said: “She's a great wife.
 I’ve got her to to be neater, cleaner, and less violent.”